Clarity about what is essential fuels us with the strength to say no to the nonessentials.

 – Greg McKeown

-Two years ago while on my end-of-year reflection trip (I think it was Panama…) I read Greg McKeown’s Essentialism.
-What a great book in more ways than one, and highly recommended.
-McKeown discusses how to identify the essential – projects, activities, belongings – so that you can then identify the non-essential.
-Once you know what is non-essential you do something about it.
+Two years ago, while on my end-of-year reflection trip, I read Greg McKeown’s Essentialism.
+What a great book!
+In it, McKeown discusses how to identify your essential projects, activities, and belongings, so that you can then identify (and eliminate) the nonessential ones.

 I have used this concept with considerable success over the past year.
-I’ve said no to speaking engagements I wasn’t interested in, collaborations that I didn’t think would go anywhere but in the past I might have tried anyway, and meetings where I was invited but didn’t really need to be there.
-This has freed up a lot of time and reduced the stress or drudgery of having to do something that didn’t add value, allowing me to invest my limited time more wisely.
-Sure, I still share a lot of my time to help out others, but I now do it more methodically – and I think better and more mindfully.
+I’ve turned down speaking engagements I wasn’t interested in, collaborations that I didn’t think would go anywhere (in the past, I might have tried anyway), and meetings where I was invited but didn’t really need to be there.
+This has freed up a lot of my time and reduced the stress and drudgery of having to do things that didn’t add value, allowing me to invest my limited time more wisely.
+Sure, I still use a lot of my time to help others, but I now do it more methodically (and, in my opinion, better and more mindfully).